Professorial Personnel recruitment and development at THWS

 Anselm Schöpf MBA

-Goal of the sub-project: Retention of young academics, by
+Goal of the sub-project: Retention of junior researchers, by

 - Targeted measures for doctoral sponsorship,